A look at the secure technology gap and how it can be closed.

 We were formed in 2009 by a team of software developers with decades of experience.
 We see an increasing reliance on network solutions; an enormous and rapid development and a widespread reliance on these vulnerable systems.
 But we have not seen a corresponding development in our ability to protect them.

-All of JoshuaTree's source code is released under the BSD 3-Clause "New" or "Revised" License (BSD-3-Clause).
+All of JoshuaTree's source code is released under the OpenLDAP Public License.